Militia (Yugoslavia): History

-On 13 May 1944 the Department for People's Protection (OZNA) was established, and on 15 August 1944, the People's Defence Corps of Yugoslavia (KNOJ) was formed, which represented operational units of OZNA.
+On 13 May 1944 the Department for Protection of the People (OZNA) was established, and on 15 August 1944, the People's Defence Corps of Yugoslavia (KNOJ) was formed, which represented operational units of OZNA.
 Until the breakup of Yugoslavia in the early 1990s, 13 May was commemorated as the Security Day.
 The training of first members of the Militia began immediately after the liberation of Belgrade: initially, the officers of the Militia patrolled the streets, served as guards and guides, and they were assigned goals and objectives by members of the KNOJ and the commanders of the Yugoslav Army.
 The officers of the Militia did not have their own form, the only sign of difference was a stripe in the form of the flag of Yugoslavia with the words "NM" on the red star.

 According to the 1946 Yugoslav Constitution, the Federal Ministry of the Interior was composed of the People's Militia Directorate, the People's Militia Command, the Public Security Directorate and the State Security Service.
-After the transfer of OZNA to the Federal Ministry of Internal Affairs, the State Security Administration (UDBA) was formed.
+After the transfer of OZNA to the Federal Ministry of Internal Affairs, the Directorate for State Security (UDBA) was formed.
 The military structure, uniform form and military ranks were approved.
 The constitutional reforms of 1953 meant the formal renaming of ministries to the secretariats, and so the Federal Secretariat of the Internal Affairs and the republic-level secretariats of the internal affairs appeared.

 In the course of the demilitarization of the Federal Secretariat, UDBA ceased to be a militarized unit, the operational units of the KNOJ were disbanded, and their tasks fell on the border guard units the Yugoslav People's Army and the People's Militia.
 In the People's Militia, the system of insignia changed, the officers were allowed to wear civilian clothes outside the service, and service numbers were depicted on a nickel-plated badge.
 Equipment and weapons were diverse: the officers used both captured and lend-leased equipment.

 In 1956, the first Law on the Organs of Internal Affairs was adopted in the framework of decentralization.
 A significant part of internal affairs was placed at the disposal of autonomous republics and administrative-territorial units.
 The 1963 Yugoslav Constitution and the Basic Law on the Service for Internal Affairs of 1964 continued the process of decentralization, forming the basic organs of internal affairs at the municipal level.

 After the Brijuni plenum of the Central Committee of the League of Communists of Yugoslavia in 1966, at which Aleksandar Ranković (Vice President of Yugoslavia and former Federal Minister of the Interior) was dismissed from his posts, a new Basic Law on Internal Affairs was adopted.
 This led to the breaking of the entire unified system of state security of SFR Yugoslavia.
 From then on, the Public Security Service and the State Security Service were engaged in internal affairs.